Late effects of breast cancer treatment

 Concentration and memory problems

-After treatment for breast cancer, some women have difficulties concentrating and remembering things.
+After treatment for breast cancer, you may have difficulties concentrating and remembering things.
 Doctors call this cognitive impairment.

 It is also sometimes called chemo brain or chemo fog.
 But these changes can also happen with other cancer treatments, such as hormonal therapy.